winstonzhaozhekai/tp/docs/DeveloperGuide.md

     Use case ends.

+**Use case: View Contacts by Course**

+**MSS**

+1. Student enters: view COURSE.
+2. CourseBook normalizes COURSE (trim + uppercase).
+3. CourseBook finds contacts tagged with COURSE.
+4. UI lists the matching contacts (name, phone, email).

+   Use case ends.

+**Extensions**

+- 1a.
+Missing course (e.g., view):

+  - 1a1.
+Error: "Please specify the course!"

+    Use case ends.

+- 3a.
+Course does not exist / no contact has it (e.g., view johngreen):

+  - 3a1.
+Error: "Course does not exist, please enter a valid course."

+    Use case ends.

+- 4a.
+Large result set:

+  - 4a1.
+CourseBook paginates or scrolls list (if supported).

+    Use case ends.

+**Use case: Delete Contact**

+**MSS**

+1. Student enters: delete PERSON_NAME.
+2. CourseBook searches for matching names (trim/case insensitive, internal spaces significant).
+3. If exactly one match, CourseBook deletes that contact.
+4. UI reflects the removal.
+5. CourseBook persists the change.

+   Use case ends.

+**Extensions**

+- 1a.
+Missing name (e.g., delete only):

+  - 1a1.
+Error: "Please specify the contact name to be deleted!"

+    Use case ends.

+- 2a.
+Multiple matches (duplicate names):

+  - 2a1.
+CourseBook lists matches with indices.
+  - 2a2.
+Student enters the index to delete.
+  - 2a3.
+CourseBook deletes the selected contact, updates UI, and saves.

+    Use case ends.

+- 2b.
+No match (e.g., internal spacing differs):

+  - 2b1.
+Error: "No contacts found!
+Please specify correct contact names."

+    Use case ends.

+**Use case: Auto-Save on Change (Internal)**

+**MSS**

+1. A data-mutating use case completes successfully.
+2. CourseBook serializes current state to a cleanly structured JSON file.
+3. On next app start, CourseBook loads this file and renders the latest contacts.

+   Use case ends.

+**Extensions**

+- 2a.
+Disk write error:

+  - 2a1.
+CourseBook shows a clear error and advises retry or checking file permissions.
+  - 2a2.
+In-memory state remains; user can retry operation or exit safely.

+**Use case: Exit Application**

+**MSS**

+1. Student enters: exit.
+2. CourseBook confirms any pending in-memory state has already been saved (UC05).
+3. CourseBook terminates.

+   Use case ends.

+**Extensions**

+- 1a.
+Extra arguments (e.g., exit now):

+  - 1a1.
+Error: "The 'exit' command does not take any arguments."
+  - 1a2.
+App remains open.

+    Use case ends.

+- 1b.
+Mixed case / whitespace (e.g., EXIT):

+  - 1b1.
+CourseBook trims and treats as valid; resume Step 2.

+**Use case: Identify Who To Ask for a Module (End-to-End "Value Prop" Flow)**

+**MSS**

+1. Student enters: view COURSE (e.g., view CS2103T).
+2. CourseBook normalizes COURSE and lists matching contacts with phone/email.
+3. Student selects a contact and copies a detail (e.g., email) from the UI.
+4. Student contacts the friend outside CourseBook (e.g., email/WhatsApp).

+   Use case ends.

+**Extensions**

+- 1a.
+Course not found or nobody tagged yet:

+  - 1a1.
+Error: "Course does not exist, please enter a valid course."
+  - 1a2.
+(Optional helper) CourseBook hints: "Try take CS2103T \name John Doe to tag a friend first."

+    Use case ends.

+- 2a.
+Many contacts:

+  - 2a1.
+(Optional) CourseBook supports filtering or sorting (future).

+    Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.